sontermas/elixir-notes/testing.md

 ## Test Setup
 In some instances it may be necessary to perform setup before our tests.
 To accomplish this we can use the `setup` and `setup_all` macros. `setup` will be run before each test and `setup_all` once before the suite.
 It is expected that they will return a tuple of `{:ok, state}`, the state will be available to our tests.

+## Test Organization
+You basically have two macros: test and describe to organize your testing scenarios and examples.

 ## Test Mocks